 Alice Corp v.
 CLS Bank International, 573 U.S. 208 (2014) was a monumental Supreme Court decision that rocked the foundation of software patents to their core.
 In a unanimous decision written by Justice Clarence Thomas, the Supreme Court held that patent claims granted for computer-implemented electronic escrow services were directed to abstract ideas and not patentable subject matter.
 The Alice decision has had a profound impact on the way Examiners at the United States Patent and Trademark Organization (USPTO) examine software patents.
 The decision laid out a two-step analysis, whereby a determination is first made as to whether the subject matter claimed in a patent is directed to an abstract idea.
 If yes, the claims need to add “something extra” that embodies an “inventive concept.”
 While the Supreme Court included several examples of what may or may not qualify as “something more,” the ambiguity of the decision and lack of guidance led to issues in implementing clear and consistent standards by lower courts and during examination by USPTO Examiners.
 The dramatic effect of the Supreme Court’s decision left many in the software industry wondering whether their software patents had become useless and unenforceable.

 The software community has made tremendous strides in the last eight years since the turbulent aftermath of the Alice decision and new USPTO Examiner guidance has been issued on how to best to determine subject-matter eligibility of software patent applications.
 The result of this new guidance has increased the number of software patent applications being granted by more than 22% in the last three years with over 60% of all applications granted in 2020 being software or computer-implemented technologies.
+Here’ a list of recent software patent examples from top companies if you’d like to learn more about how software patents are being used in tech.

 Benefits of software patent protection